wifty-hub/StudyBuds/DEPLOYMENT.md

 # 🌐 Deployment Guide

-This guide covers deploying the AI Study Assistant to production.
+This guide covers deploying StudyBudds to production.
 The application consists of multiple services that need to be deployed separately.

 ## 📋 Deployment Overview